Far Rockaway is where New York deposits residents it doesn’t know what to do with.

 His life is now reduced to this 15-by-30-foot room.
 An imagination that once traveled through time and across galaxies is now trapped, probably forever, within his damaged mind.

 I approach him cautiously.
-His eyes are wild, searching, as his brother explains who I am.
+His eyes are wild, searching, as his brother explains who I was.
 He seems puzzled, not understanding why I’m there.

 I ask some basic questions, and he answers, after a fashion.
 When I ask if he has a favorite creation, he answers “Dagger”—drawing out the word out of his mouth very slowly, referring to the female half of Cloak and Dagger, a lithe teenage ballerina turned vengeful heroine.
 I mention I spoke to his former Marvel editor, Carl Potts, and he responds, “Goooood man.”